Methodology

 Ministerial letter (from the Parliamentary Under-Secretary of State for Children and Families)

-In order to encourage school-based providers to take part, a letter was sent from the Parliamentary Under-Secretary of State for Children, Families and Wellbeing, to this participant group around a month into fieldwork.
+In order to encourage school-based providers to take part, a letter was sent from the Parliamentary Under-Secretary of State for Children and Families, to this participant group around a month into fieldwork.
 This letter highlighted the importance of the survey in providing robust and up to date evidence on the childcare and early years sector, and encouraged schools to take part.

 Invitation letter and email

 All providers were sent an invitation letter.
 These invitations gave full details about the study, including information security, and invited the provider to take part.
 Providers were given an email address and a contact number that they could use to opt-out of the survey and receive no future contact.
 They also included details on how to take part online.
-See Appendix B for the survey invitation letter.
+See Appendix B (opens in a new tab)for the survey invitation letter sent to each provider type.

 Reminder emails

-Up to four reminder emails were sent to all non-responding providers who IFF had the relevant contact details for.
+Up to three reminder emails were sent to all non-responding providers who IFF had the relevant contact details for.
 Each reminder stressed a different potential motivation for taking part.

 Reminder letter and paper questionnaire